sensu-plugins/sensu-plugins-kubernetes/README.md

     -v, --api-version VERSION        API version
-        --kube-config KUBECONFIG     Path to a kube config file --exclude-nodes              Exclude the specified nodes (comma separated list) --include-nodes              Include the specified nodes (comma separated list), an empty list includes all nodes
+        --kube-config KUBECONFIG     Path to a kube config file --exclude-nodes              Exclude the specified nodes (comma separated list) Exclude wins when a node is in both include and exclude lists --include-nodes              Include the specified nodes (comma separated list), an empty list includes all nodes
 ```